IIT JEE Preparation Strategy and Study Plan [Revised 2021]

 Here's how to manage JEE preparation along with board exams.

 - Board exams basically test your knowledge while JEE questions test application of knowledge.
-Acquiring knowledge with clear concepts will take care of you Boards.
+Acquiring knowledge with clear concepts will take care of your Boards.
 JEE Main and JEE Advanced requires more practice, speed, accuracy and time management skills using various results and tricks.

 - You have to be flexible between solving questions for board exams and JEE.
-Board exams have step-wise marking scheme, you need to write in points, flowcharts and diagrams are part of the answers.
+Board exams have a step-wise marking scheme, you need to write in points, flowcharts and diagrams are part of the answers.
 While in JEE, you just want the answer in the shortest possible time with rough calculations.

 - Make the best use of your school time to study for your school board exams.
-The unit tests and pre-boards (half yearly exams) are good time to check your preparation level of boards.
+The unit tests and pre-boards (half yearly exams) are a good time to check your preparation level of boards.